cncf/wg-serverless/workflow/spec/spec.md

 }
 ```

-**(3) Event state performs its actions**:
+**(3) Event task performs its actions**:
 Before the first action is executed, its actionDataFilter is invoked.
 Its "dataInputPath" expression selects
-the entire state data as the data available to functions that should be executed.
+the entire task data as the data available to functions that should be executed.
 Its "dataResultsPath" expression
-specifies that results of all functions executed in this action should be placed back to the state data as part
+specifies that results of all functions executed in this action should be placed back to the task data as part
 of a new "finalCustomerGreeting" object.

 The action then calls the "greetingFunction" serverless function passing in as parameters the spanish greeting and the name of the customer that arrived.